 The reason that a butter based frosting is your best bet for this particular technique is because the buttercream frosting must be very firm in order for our method to work.
 A butter based frosting will firm up much more quickly when chilled.

 After frosting the cake, I popped it into the freezer for a few minutes.
 As I mentioned above, because this vanilla buttercream is butter-based, the frosting gets firm very quickly.

 Once the frosting was firm, I went back over it with a HOT spatula and smooth it all out.
 This is cake decorating technique is often referred to as the “Hot knife” method.
 Freeze for a few more minutes to firm everything up for the next step!

-Take out your parchment paper & cut out a piece long enough to wrap around your cake, and with a width equal to the height of your cake, minus 1 inch.
-(Mine was 3″ wide because my cake is 4″ tall)
+Next, I took out a roll of parchment paper & cut a piece long enough to wrap around the cake.
+You want to cut a width equal to the height of your cake, minus approximately one inch.
+(Mine was 3″ wide because my cake was 4″ tall.)

-Now it’s time to make the lid.
-I used frosting that I had slightly thickened with a little powdered sugar and tinted Americolor Mint Green.
-Apply your frosting just slightly thicker than the other frosting.
+Now it’s time to make the frosted lid!
+I used our classic vanilla buttercream frosting (slightly thickened with a little powdered sugar) which I tinted with Americolor Mint Green coloring gel.
+I applied the frosting just slightly thicker than the other frosting.

 Does everything look perfect?
 If not, pop in the freezer for a final few minutes.
 I had to do this one last time to smooth over a few dings in the icing with my hot spatula.
 I couldn’t help myself.

-The hard part is over now!
-You have made a hat box.
-The rest is going to depend on whatever theme you are in the mood for.
-I decided to write ALL over my lid using a Wilton Tip 2.
-If you are not wild about writing in icing, keep it simple with polka dots or daisies.
+Adjust the design to whatever fits your theme best.
+I decided to write ALL over my lid in vanilla buttercream using a Wilton Tip 2.
+If you aren’t wild about the idea of a lot of piping, keep it simple with polka dots or daisies.